David Noel Freedman: Life

 Both theses were under the tutelage of W. F. Albright at Johns Hopkins University.
 Freedman earned his PhD in 1948 and Cross in 1950.

 After receiving his doctorate in 1948, Freedman was appointed professor of Hebrew and Old Testament Literature at Western Theological Seminary (Pittsburgh, Pennsylvania).

 From 1952 to 1959, Freedman was editor of the Journal of Biblical Literature (JBL) of the Society of Biblical Literature.

-His most ambitious endeavor has been his continuous role as editor of the Anchor Bible, a position he took on in 1956 in partnership with his mentor Albright.
-In 1971 with the death of Albright, Freedman assumed the total responsibility and held the position as editor until his death.
+His most ambitious endeavor was his continuous role as editor of the Anchor Bible, a position he took on in 1956 in partnership with his mentor Albright.
+In 1971 with the death of Albright, Freedman assumed total responsibility and held the position as editor until his death.
 This Anchor Bible series features translations accompanied by detailed commentary on different books of the Bible.
 It is distinguished by its collaboration among Catholic, Protestant, and Jewish scholars and is notable for its impartial, scholarly examination of biblical texts.

 From 1960 to 1964, as a member of the faculty, he taught at the Pittsburgh Theological Seminary.

 From 1964-1971 Freedman was professor of the Old Testament at the Graduate Theological Union at Berkeley.
 During that same timeframe, he lectured on the Old Testament and Hebrew exegesis at San Francisco Theological Seminary, where he also held the position of Dean of the Faculty from 1966 to 1970, and served as Acting Dean of the Seminary during 1970-1971.

 In 1971, the University of Michigan recruited him as a professor of Near Eastern Studies and appointed him as the director of the Program on Studies in Religion; he taught there until 1992.

 Freedman was director of the Albright Institute of Archaeological Research from 1969 to 1970.
 From 1970 to 1982 Freedman was vicepresident of the American Schools of Oriental Research.
 From 1976 to 1977 he again was director of the Albright Institute of Archaeological Research.

 In 1973, Freedman obtained a Doctor of Literature at the University of the Pacific (United States).
 In 1974 he obtained a Doctor of Science at the Davis & Elkins College.

 From 1974 to 1978 Freedman was editor of the Bulletin of the American Schools of Oriental Research (BASOR).
-From March 1976 to 1982 he was editor of the The Biblical Archeologist.
+From March 1976 to 1982 he was editor of The Biblical Archeologist.

-In 1976, Freedman was president of the Society of Biblical Literature.
+In 1976 Freedman was president of the Society of Biblical Literature.

 In 1987 he was the Endowed Chair at the University of California.

 His wife Cornelia died in 2004 after 60 years of marriage.
 David Noel Freedman died on April 8, 2008, at the age of 85, and was still active in teaching.